okx/Deploy/testnet/upgrade_rpc_fork9.md

 # upgrade testnet rpc fork.9
 XLayer Testnet has been upgraded to Fork9.
-You can upgrade permission less rpc nodes in two ways.
+You can upgrade permitssion less rpc nodes in two ways.

 For more detailed information, please refer to:https://www.okx.com/zh-hans/xlayer/docs/developer/setup-zknode/setup-production-zknode
 ## 1.Re-download the script and snapshot.
 It will take about 3 hours.
 (Recommended)